 This registration process normally takes 20 minutes.

-You can buy a full birth certificate for £4.00 if you would like a complete copy of the register entry.
+You can buy certificates for £4.00, once the birth entry has been completed.
 You will need to pay by debit or credit card as we only accept cash in certain circumstances.

 |Monday||9.00am to 5.00pm|

 |Thursday||9.00am to 5.00pm|